 Slow responses can also lower customer opinions of their insurance company.
 For instance, many customers believe that insurance companies make money by finding ways to deny claims — a belief that speed-focused insurtechs like Lemonade play upon in their marketing, says Nick Lamparelli at Insurance Nerds.
 When insurers spend days deciding whether to accept an application or claim, insurance customers may suspect the worst.

-With demand for fast policy service increasing, why do insurers still take a week or more to bind coverage?
+With demand for immediate insurance transactions increasing, why do insurers still take a week or more to bind coverage?
 One of the most pressing reasons is the need to balance customer demands with underwriting accuracy, says Bruce Bosco, vice president of business development at AURA.